-- Empty your pouch when it is 1/3 to 1/2 full of urine - Change your skin barrier on a routine basis.
-You will get more comfortable with this after you learn what works best for you - Wear time is based on personal preference, stoma characteristics, and skin barrier formulation - If you use soap, make sure it does not contain creams, lotions, or oils that may leave a residue.
-This can interfere with your skin barrier adhesion - Make sure the peristomal skin is clean and dry before applying your skin barrier - Verify that no skin is showing between the skin barrier opening and the stoma to help prevent leakage and skin irritation - If you wear a two-piece pouching system, try placing the skin barrier on your body in a diamond shape for a smoother fit - After you apply your skin barrier, apply gentle pressure for about a minute for best adhesion - You can shower or bathe with your skin barrier and pouch in place, or you can remove them before bathing - water will not harm or flow into your stoma - Removing a pouch from a two-piece system before showering may affect the skin barrier adhesion - it's best to leave the pouch on or remove both the pouch and skin barrier - Be sure to assess your peristomal skin on a regular basis to ensure your skin is healthy and to help address any issues in a timely manner - If you discover red, broken or moist skin around the stoma, or your pouching system is not staying in place, be sure to see your healthcare professional or ostomy care nurse
+- Empty your pouch when it is 1/3 to 1/2 full of urine. - Use a urostomy night drainage bag at night (or get up regularly during the night to empty your pouch). - Change your pouch on a routine basis.
+You will get more comfortable with this after you learn what works best for you. - Wear time is based on personal preference, stoma characteristics, and skin barrier formulation. - If you use soap, make sure it does not contain creams, lotions, or oils that may leave a residue.
+This can interfere with your skin barrier adhesion. - Make sure the peristomal skin is clean and dry before applying your skin barrier. - Verify that no skin is showing between the skin barrier opening and the stoma to help prevent leakage and skin irritation. - If you wear a two-piece pouching system, try placing the skin barrier on your body in a diamond shape for a smoother fit. - After you apply your skin barrier, apply gentle pressure for about a minute for best adhesion. - You can shower with your skin barrier and pouch in place, or you can remove them before showering.
+Do not have baths without your pouch being applied. - Removing a pouch from a two-piece system before showering may affect the skin barrier adhesion - it's best to leave the pouch on or remove both the pouch and skin barrier. - Be sure to assess your peristomal skin on a regular basis to ensure your skin is healthy and to help address any issues in a timely manner. - If you discover red, broken or moist skin around the stoma, or your pouching system is not staying in place, be sure to see your stoma care nurse.